jreisinger/docs/data/notes/go/concurrency.md

 * GUIs render animations while simultaneously performing computations and network requests
 * even traditional batch programs (read input data, compute, write output) hide I/O latency and exploit multiple processors

 The number of processors in a computer grows every year.
-The speed of processors not so much.
+The speed of processors not.

 Go enables two styles of concurrent programming: